Redfern

 An assessment of population growth drivers in Redfern reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Redfern's population was around 15,571 as of November 2025.
-This reflected an increase of 1,901 people from the 2021 Census figure of 13,670.
-The growth was inferred from ABS estimated resident population data of 15,359 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a population density ratio of 9,159 persons per square kilometer, placing Redfern in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 13.9% since the 2021 Census exceeded both state (6.7%) and metropolitan area averages.
-Overseas migration contributed approximately 92.3% of overall population gains during recent periods.
+Redfern's population, as of November 2025, is around 15,571.
+This figure reflects an increase of 1,901 people since the 2021 Census, which reported a population of 13,670.
+The change is inferred from the estimated resident population of 15,359 in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density ratio of 9,159 persons per square kilometer, placing Redfern in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 census exceeds both the state (6.7%) and metropolitan area rates.
+Overseas migration contributed approximately 92.3% of overall population gains during recent periods in Redfern.

 AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate an above median growth, with Redfern projected to grow by 3,061 persons by 2041 based on latest annual ERP population numbers, reflecting a total increase of 18.3% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for the area.
+Based on the latest annual ERP population numbers, Redfern is expected to grow by 3,061 persons to 2041, reflecting an increase of 18.3% in total over the 17 years.

 Frequently Asked Questions - Population